Jim Lea's Team is a high-performing real estate group.

+I used to work for them before launching Serve.
 After an exhaustive audit of our database of past clients, it was clear the team had let communication slip.
 Many clients hadn't heard from the team for years and had never met newer teammates.
 To help re-establish connection, I recommended a bi-weekly postcard direct mail campaign.

 Most direct mail is discarded as soon as the recipient walks into their house.
 That walk, from the mailbox to the trash can, is the brief window you have to make an impression and get the recipient to keep reading.
-In fact, you probably only have a single glance.
-In that one second, you must:

 For this direct mail campaign, I recommended interviewing recent past clients, obtaining their permission to share their story, and sending that out to the entire database.
 Each postcard design had a quote from the interview.
-The example above reads, "We ended up getting the house on Christmas Eve!"
-That one line already tells a story and makes you want to turn the card over to keep reading.
+We recorded great stories and quotes, including one family whose offer was accepted on Christmas Eve.

 All our projects ignite with the same spark.